henryl74/3d-artist-personal-website/README.md

 ## Content

-- The main idea for the layout of the website, contact form and  came from the Code Institute Love Running Project module, I had no previous experience building a website and doing this project previous my solo one was of a huge help, thank you Code Institute.
+- The main idea for the layout of the website and contact form came from the Code Institute Love Running Project module.
+I had no previous experience building a website and doing this project first was a huge help, thank you Code Institute.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
 - A big thank you to my brother Cristian Leon, for allowing me to use his images and content profile, I must say his passion for what he does has inspired me to pursue this new path in web development.